CredoMb/NewsFeed/README.md

 ## Contributors

 The mockup used to draw the application's layout was inspired by the NewYork Times' mobile app.
-Exept for the mockup, the owner of this github profile is the only contributor to this app.
+Exept that, the owner of this github profile is the only contributor to this app.
 New Ideas and innovative concepts are welcomed :)